-We have two important functions that we created: sumtrips, which returns an array with the total number of trips in any given time frame and currentnumber, which takes in a station number and returns the number of arrivals and departures during the time frame.
-As a proof of concept, we have arrays for intervals and interval keys and are only testing a few stations at the moment to make sure the function works so as not to slow down the entire visualization.
-(Do we want to remove this?)

 As a way to deal with the data being too large to load in and taking too long to render in the visualization, we aggregated and pre-processed the data in such a way that we were only recording the number of arrivals and departures every hour aggregated over the month of August instead of at 5 minute intervals.
 Although this gives us less of an idea of what happens between the hours, it is a more feasible way for us to obtain and use the data set.